adicu/pantograph/README.md

  * `on_key_down` - Called when a keyboard key is pushed down
  * `on_key_up` - Called when a key is released
  * `on_key_press` - Called periodically while key is held down

+#### Instance variables

+ * `width` - The width of the canvas
+ * `height` - The height of the canvas

+## Configuration

+You can configure your application by putting a "config.json" file in your current directory.
+The json file should contain a dictionary which can have any of the following keys.

+ * `timer_interval` - The number of milliseconds between each call to the `update` method.
+ * `width` - The width of the canvas on the screen.
+This can be an integer or the string "fullWidth" to fill up the entire width of the browser.
+ * `height` - The height of the canvas on the screen.
+This can be an integer or the string "fullHeight" to fill up the entire height of the browser.

+If you have multiple handlers in your application, you can configure each handler separately by associating a key with the handler's name to a nested dictionary containing any of the variables above.